lumen-org/lumen/doc/walkthrough.md

 # 02: Exploring the Conditional Gaussian Model

 Let's have a look at the uni-variate marginal distributions of `mpg_highway`.
-To do so, we the variables onto the X-Axis shelf.
+To do so, we drag the variable onto the X-Axis shelf.
 Since by default only data facets are activated, this results in a visualization of the data only.
 To also show model marginals, we check the respective facet `model - marginals`.

 ![walkthrough 03 - marginals](img/walkthrough-03-marginals.png)

-The visualizations shows that the data (grey) and the model (pink) fit quite neatly (for this marginal).
+The visualization shows that the data (grey) and the model (pink) fit quite neatly (for this marginal).
-In particular, the CG model succeeded in capturing the multi-model structure of the data (here two modes, that is local maxima, are visible).
+In particular, the Conditional Gaussian (CG) model succeeded in capturing the multi-model structure of the data (here two modes, that is local maxima, are visible).

-A CG model effective models the joint distribution over all variables (both quantitative and categorical) by fitting a multivariate Gaussian distribution for each combination of categorical values.
+A Conditional Gaussian (CG) model effectively models the joint distribution over all variables (both quantitative and categorical) by fitting a multivariate Gaussian distribution for each combinus to explain the structure of the data and potentially identify semantic clustersation of categorical values.
-Hence, the CG distribution could help us to explain the structure of the data and potentially identify semantic clusters.
+Hence, the CG distribution could help .
-Here, the question is which of the categorical attributes are linked to the multi-modality.
+Here, we raise the question which of the categorical attributes are linked to the multi-modality?

 We can simply try it out.
-Let's assign the categorical variable transmission to X-Axis too.
+Let's assign the categorical variable `transmission` to the X-Axis-shelf too.
+Make sure to drop it as the first element in the shelf.
-This creates a hierarchical axis and we get a marginal distribution for each of the values of transmission:
+This creates a hierarchical axis and we get a marginal distribution for each of the values of `transmission`:

 ![walkthrough 04 - modality](img/walkthrough-04-explaining_modality.png)

-We can see that there is a strong correlation between transmission and displacement, as the three marginal plots, especially the one for manual transmission, are quite different.
+We can see that there is a strong correlation between `transmission` and displacement, as the three marginal plots, especially the one for manual transmission, are quite different.
 However, it does not yet explain the modality of the marginals.

-Hence, we also add the variable `cylinder` to our specification and drag in onto the Y-Axis shelf.
+Hence, we also add the variable `cylinder` to our specification.
+This time, we drag it onto the Y-Axis shelf.
 Also, we enable the facet `model - density` and `data - density` but disable the `data points` facet.
-This results in a table-like visualization:
+This results in a table-like visualization.
+Let's quickly explain what we see:
+There is a 'central' 3x3 array of plots that show the (marginal) distribution of `displacement` conditioned on all combinations of value for  `cylinder` and `transmission`.
+Note the middle row carries almost no probability and hence resembles a extremely flat curve.
+On the very top there are three more marginal distribution plots, one for each column of the 3x3 array of plots.
+Finally, the horizontal bar plots visualize another marginal, namely, the (categorical) distribution of `cylinder` given a particular value of `transmission`.

 ![walkthrough 05 - modality](img/walkthrough-05-explaining_modality.png)